mumoshu/terraform-provider-eksctl/README.md

 - `terraform apply` to bring up your whole infrastructure.
 - No more generating eksctl `cluster.yaml` with Terraform and a glue shell script just for integration between TF and eksctl.
+- Support for using the same pod IAM role across clusters
+  - Useful for e.g. swapping the ArgoCD cluster without changing the target clusters.

 Features: